Skip to main contentIBM Quantum Documentation

 Estimator

-The Estimator primitive computes expectation values of observables with respect to states prepared by quantum circuits.
-The Estimator receives circuit-observable pairs (with the observable expressed as a weighted sum of Pauli operators) as inputs, and returns the computed expectation values per pair, as well as their variances.
-Different Estimator implementations support various configuration options.
+The Estimator primitive computes the expectation values for one or more observables with respect to states prepared by quantum circuits.
 The circuits can be parametrized, as long as the parameter values are also provided as input to the primitive.

 Sampler